-• Approve • Fulfill

-• Approve-File • Move

-• Confidential (Mangers Only) • Office Action Needed

-• Delete • Re-label

-• Deny • Work

-• File

 Stamp Approved

 The eligibility team has determined the customer as eligible.
 The Approved stamp moves the document to the list for the fulfillment team to work.

 Stamp Approved Filed

 The eligibility team has determined the customer as eligible.
 The Approved Filed stamp moves the document to the Filed list.
 No fulfillment is needed.